Bruceli-iscool/Text-Language/documentation/text-language.md

 # Text-Language
  Text-Langauge Interpreter is the standard for text-langauge.
 It allows for a much more complex langauge.
-All Text-Langauge Interpreter files are saved with the .txt extension
+All Text-Langauge Interpreter files are saved with the .txt, .tl, or .tli extensions.
 # Features
 Features can be used with their respected tags: